-You should rely only on the information contained in this prospectus or any related free writing prospectus filed with the Securities and Exchange Commission and used or referred to in an offering to you of these securities.
+You should rely only on the information contained in this prospectus.
 We have not, and the underwriters have not, authorized anyone to provide you with different information.
 We are not making an offer of these securities in any state where the offer or sale is not permitted.
 You should not assume that the information contained in this prospectus is complete and accurate as of any date other than the date on the front cover, regardless of the time of delivery, of this prospectus.